 From there a connection was made and it was important to the Day of Hope leaders to continue a relationship in the lives of these children.
 A Day of Hope was not to be a one day / one touch event; but rather the introduction to new formed relationships.
 Churches are taking it past the day by inviting the families back for church service, Sunday school, youth group, providing Thanksgiving dinners and Christmas gifts …helping them move into better living arrangements, helping with car repair and job searches, …sponsoring kids in sports programs and for holiday programs.
 The list goes on…investing in the children; that’s what it’s all about.
 Making a difference in the lives of these students.

 Days 4 Hope Timeline

-- 2009; 1st annual, the back to school community outreach project is launched, serving 200
+- 2009; 1st annual, the back to school community outreach project is launched, served 200

-- 2011; 3rd annual, another church came on board to host, now being able to serve a total of 350 children
+- 2011; 3rd annual, another church came on board to host, now 2 locations, served 350 children

-- 2013; 5th annual, we launched Manatee County and together with Sarasota; hosted 5 events, serving 1,379 students
+- 2013; 5th annual, we launched Manatee County and together with Sarasota; now 2 counties, hosted 5 events, served 1,379 students

 A manual has been written in detail of how to do a Day 4 Hope and distribution has gone out, even internationally.
 Many now are sharing Pam’s heartbeat for the homeless children in their own communities.
 My personal dream would be to have a Day 4 Hope in every community, Pam states, I live in a rich community, most of us do…we live in a rich country.
 The idea that there are homeless children breaks my heart.
 We look at third world countries and sadly expect to see the poverty, but in our own backyards when there is such an obvious abundance of wealth and children are going without, that is what stirs my holy discontent.